maxiCalderonBuono/maxiCalderonBuono/README.md

 ## What I´m up to

 + :rocket: I´m a carrer switcher
-+ :rocket: When I'm not coding, I'm working as a sales engineer at a Danish company.
++ :rocket: When I'm not coding, I'm working as a sales engineer at a Danish company or travelling.
 + :rocket: Mastering React
 + :rocket: Learning Next & Qwik
 + :rocket: In love with AI, travels and pets